 2. Accept where you are in life

 I am a mom of littles.
 I have a four-year-old and two-year-old, while this limits some of my time, I still have more flexibility than I would if I was caring for a newborn nursing around the clock.

 There are seasons of your life when you will have less time, less flexibility and less energy.
-This month has been very difficult for my family and me.
+I recently had a baby and my kids and I are transitioning to a new community school.
 So I have given myself permission to slow down and do less.